Molmed/checkQC/README.md

 ```

-Once the webserver is running you can query the `/qc/` endpoint and get any errors and
-warnings back as json.
+Once the webserver is running you can query the `/qc/` endpoint and get any errors and warnings back as json.
+Here is an example how to query the endpoint, and what type of results it will return:

 ```
-$ curl -s -w'\n' localhost:9999/qc/170726_D00118_0303_BCB1TVANXX |
-python -m json.tool
+$ curl -s -w'\n' localhost:9999/qc/170726_D00118_0303_BCB1TVANXX | python -m json.tool
 {
     "ClusterPFHandler": [
         {